 When it comes to funding their trips, this generation is getting financially creative: for example, some over 50s let their homes in order to travel around the world for several months.
 Geoff Bates, head of brand and communications at leading retirement homebuilder McCarthy & Stone, has noticed another trend.
 He says: “We see many over 60s selling their often large homes and buying retirement apartments because of the great lock-up-and-leave lifestyle this affords them.

-Others are choosing to free up their finances by drawing down from their pension fund or releasing equity from their home – securing a loan against their home or selling part of it to a reversion company.
-In short, many of today’s older generation aren’t prepared to just sit at home — they’re proving it’s possible to juggle investments and have fun abroad, taking advantage of comprehensive travel insurance deals.
+Others are taking the chance to pocket a tax-free 25% lump sum from their retirement funds once they’ve stopped working to fund their trip or investing their money through ISAs or simple investment accounts, making their money travel further.
+In short, many of today’s older generation aren’t prepared to just sit at home – they’re proving it’s possible to juggle investments and have fun abroad, taking advantage of comprehensive travel insurance deals.
 And as many are finding out, travelling alone at an older age is less daunting than it sounds.

 For cautious travellers, she recommends finding a travel style that feels safe.
 “Perhaps you can go and visit friends who live in another part of the world or join a group tour or organise a trip where you’re joined by different friends and family at different times.”